cckolon/cckolon.github.io/_posts/2024-07-28-integrationtemporal.md

 The cluster in action[^censor-foot]!
 {: .img-caption}

-[^censor-foot]: I censored Jackie's foot in the background.
+[^censor-foot]: I censored Jackie's foot in the background, if you're wondering about the mosaic.

 Eventually I decided to suspend the worker on Shasta; running all 4 cores at 100% was too much for the [passive cooling case](https://flirc.tv/collections/case/products/raspberry-pi-5-case) I bought.
 Maybe someday I'll invest in a [fan](https://www.raspberrypi.com/products/raspberry-pi-5-case/)...